KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\routes.py:57`

 **Description**:
-The `logout` method in the EeazyCRM application is designed to terminate a user's session, effectively logging them out of the system to ensure security and manage user access.
+The `logout` method is used to log out a user from the EeazyCRM application.
+It is likely called when a user chooses to log out of their session.

 ---